EnvelopSound/Earshot/README.md

 ## Motivation for Earshot ##

 Tools such as [Envelop for Live](https://www.envelop.us/software) have made it easy for musicians to compose and perform ambisonic content.
-However, there remain limited options for livestreaming ambisonic content, particularly beyond first order.
-Ambisonic livestreaming has applications for VR/AR/XR and immersive home listening experiences.
+However, there remain limited options for live streaming ambisonic content, particularly beyond first order.
+Ambisonic live streaming has applications for VR/AR/XR and immersive home listening experiences.

 Earshot can be used in combination with pkviet's [OBS Studio Music Edition](https://github.com/pkviet/obs-studio/releases/) which supports multichannel AAC encoding up to 16.0.
 For more information on OBS see [obsproject.com](https://obsproject.com).